medakk/zyxdb/README.md

 # zyxdb

-A distributed key value store
+A distributed key value store, based on raft consensus

-## Bugs:
-* Something horribly broken.
-Insert for key "fire" and try to retrieve it